rizinorg/cutter/docs/source/building.rst

 Troubleshooting
 ---------------

-* Cmake can't find Qt
+* **Cmake can't find Qt**

     Cmake: qt development package not found

 Depending on how Qt installed (Distribution packages or using the Qt installer application), CMake may not be able to find it by itself if it is not in a common place.
-If that is the case, double check that the correct Qt version is installed.
+If that is the case, double-check that the correct Qt version is installed.
 Locate its prefix (a directory containing bin/, lib/, include/, etc.) and specify it to CMake using ``CMAKE_PREFIX_PATH`` in the above process, e.g.: